Baby Corn Salad with Crispy Parsnip & Horseradish Dressing

 How to Assemble the Salad

-In a large mixing bowl, add baby corn spears, baby spinach leaves, oregano leaves, cherry tomatoes, and orange capsicum.
+In a large mixing bowl, add baby corn spears, baby spinach leaves, oregano leaves, cherry tomatoes, and orange or yellow capsicum.

 Add salt and pepper to taste.